 Five things you can do now (with a little help from the Building Blocks)

 Setting yourself up with Loyalty and Incentives plans, you’re prepared to highlight the benefits you’re offering to credit holders, members, donors and others, demonstrating how much you appreciate their support.
 Make sure existing supporters know exactly how to access their rewards, and tell others how they can enjoy the same benefits by joining before events go on sale.

-Reinforce messaging about your mission, the artistic quality of your work, or the importance of your organisation to the local area in terms of economic and/or community value.
+Reinforce messaging about your mission, the artistic quality of your work, or the importance of your organization to the local area in terms of economic and/or community value.
 If you’re a registered charity, remind supporters about your charitable objectives and the work you’re doing to deliver them.

-2. Optimise the booking pathway
+2. Optimize the booking pathway

 A few steps can smooth the path to booking and donations:

 - Offer priority booking or access to reserved seating areas to your most loyal customers, using customer segments to manage booking privileges.